Closed

 Activities funded

-• Developing a commercialization strategy, including market studies and market development support in Quebec.
+- Development of a commercialization strategy, including a market study in Quebec and market development support

 Eligibility